HamishMW/portfolio/README.md

 ## Install & run

-Make sure you have yarn installed, then run:
+Make sure you have npm and yarn installed.
+Install dependencies with:

 ```bash
 yarn